bdunderscore/modular-avatar/docs~/docs/distributing-prefabs/for-outfit-creators/index.md

 seen in outfits designed for avatar use, but there is the occasional outfit which does something a bit different.
 This page may help you understand what Modular Avatar expects, and how to ensure that your outfit works with it.

+## tl;dr

+For "modular avatar compatible" outfits, just make sure Setup Outfit works.
+For "Modular Avatar Preset" outfits, run "setup outfit" ahead of time, and also consider setting up:

+- Blendshape Sync (to sync body-shape-altering blendshapes from the base avatar)
+- Shape Changer (to shrink or hide parts of the base mesh when parts the outfit is enabled)
+- Menu Items and Object Toggle (to allow users to toggle parts of the outfit on/off)

 ## Compatible vs Preset

 Before we get started, we should clarify that there are two different levels of support for Modular Avatar.
 At the